THE DIGESTING MACHINE

 In 2013, the average American produces 4.4 pounds of trash daily, totalling 1600 pounds annually.
 Forty per cent of that trash cannot be recycled.
 With the garbage produced in America alone, you could form a line of garbage trucks that reach the moon.

-The concept is a biodegradable landfill that over time becomes an abomination, a place that causes disgust and hatred.
-The landfill site can be close to a city in an empty space.
-First, the machines are placed on the site.
-Then the engines start to excavate their environment.
-After all the machines have dug deep enough to sit entirely below ground they can begin functioning as garbage digesters.
-This is because the machine needs to dig deep enough to receive garbage directly dumped from trucks.
-With time the excavation grows deeper.
+There digesting machines are placed on the site, then the engines start to excavate their environment.
+After all the machines have dug deep enough to sit below the ground they can begin functioning as garbage digester.
+The machines need to position deep enough to receive garbage directly dumped from trucks.

 The excavation part of the machine consists of a rotating cutting wheel called a cutter head, followed by the main bearing, a thrust system, and trailing support mechanisms.
-The outer diameter is 19 m, and the total length is 40 m.
 The lifecycle of the machine is made up of 2 phases: the excavation phase and installation phase.

 1. The Excavation Phase